 That matches Kuo’s prediction of an early 2023 release and mass production beginning in late 2022.
 But we all know that gaming hardware releases don’t always follow schedules.

 Hopefully, Sony isn’t being too bold with its early 2023 release window.
 We can’t wait to see what the next generation of PlayStation VR looks like.

 The new PS VR2 headset

-Maybe the most key piece of hardware that will come with the PS VR2 is a brand new headset.
-Sony has taken what it learned from the original PSVR and built an all-new VR headset with some impressive specs.
+Maybe the most key piece of hardware that will come with the PS VR2 is a brand-new headset.

-The company is also adding a lens adjustment dial so you can decide how far away the screen is.
-And, of course, there’s a vent to help make sure those screens don’t fog up.
+The company is also adding a lens adjustment dial, so you can decide how far away the screen is.
+And, of course, there’s a vent to help ensure those screens don’t fog up.